Skip to content

 Appraisers use various methods to determine a property's value for estate planning and mortgage lending purposes.
 The appraisal determines the house's fair market value, which is what it is worth on the open market today.

-Factors that Determine Property Values in Oklahoma
+What Factors Determine Property Values in Oklahoma

 Oklahoma has various characteristics that affect property values in some areas, making them higher.
 They include: